-- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is designed for outdoor installation only. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
-A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Gas Installations Standard AS/NZS 5601.1, - The Gas installations Standard AS/NZS 5601.1 places limitations on the location of a gas water heater within a covered area.
-Refer to "Installation within a Covered Area" on page 20. - in compliance with all local codes and regulatory authority requirements, - in New Zealand also conforming to Clauses G11, G12 and H1 of the New Zealand Building Code.
+- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Standard AS/NZS 3500.4, - This water heater is designed for indoor installation only. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
+A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - In compliance with either the Gas Installations Standard AS 5601 or AS/NZS 5601.1 as applicable under local regulations, - in compliance with all local codes and regulatory authority requirements. - in New Zealand, the installation must also conform to Clauses G11, G12 and H1 of the New Zealand Building Code.

-Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 18 to 40.
+Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 18 to 56.